Decorating Using Old Windows

 Old window frames can be more than pretty; they can serve a purpose, too!
 Take an old window casing and build a rustic shelving unit around it!
-This window frame project would look lovely holding toiletries in a master bathroom or keepsakes in the living room.
+This window frame project would look lovely holding toiletries in a primary bathroom or keepsakes in the living room.
 The shelf looks great in this garden shed, and puts an old window frame to work.

 Brush dirt from an old window frames, secure and clean the glass panes, and display it in all its time-weathered glory.
 For this old wooden window craft idea, lean a window against a wall behind a table or on a mantel as a breezy backdrop for collections of similar vintage.
 Or mount larger window frames or French-style doors to a bedroom wall to craft a shabby-chic headboard.

 Old windows provide charmingly lightweight and light-reflective forms that stand out in perennial borders and lushly planted landscapes.
 For an easy old window project, rest a window or two against a fence, or dangle a substantial casement—like this one—to hint at a patio privacy wall.
 Rethink their purpose, and use them to construct eye-catching garden structures.
 Replace the glass with chicken wire, and use them to support climbing vines and veggies or to hold small wired-in-place pots planted with annual flowers or herbs for a living old-window frame project.